Altec-Dev/ADECore/README.md

 - `Start`: RegEx pattern that identifies the start of a BOM item.
 - `End`: RegEx pattern that identifies the end of a BOM item.
 If empty, it is assumed that all information is on one line.
+- `AsBlock`: Enables the complete extraction of the BOM in to process it later without the document information, e.g. via AI.
+(1 for yes, default 0 for no)

 ### BOM Columns